ImperialCollegeLondon/rse_further_git_course/episodes/05-pulling_pushing.md

 > > git push
 > > ```
 > > {: .commands}
-> > This should give rise to an error that the current branch `spicy` has no upstream branch:
+> > This should give an error that the current branch `spicy` has no upstream branch:
 > > ```
 > > fatal: The current branch spicy has no upstream branch.
 > > To push the current branch and set the remote as upstream, use